Living the simple life doesn’t necessarily mean moving to a farm, churning butter, and making homemade pies for dessert.

 Needs Often Change As We Age Based On Lifestyle

-Since hitting our 40’s living the simple life appeals to us because we find that we care less about stuff and more about life.
+Since hitting our 40’s living the simple life appeals to us because we care less about stuff and more about life.

-Living in the city or even a small village in Canada brings lots of challenges and one of them is keeping up with trends.
+Living in a city or even a tiny village in Canada brings many challenges, and one of them is keeping up with trends.

-Whether it be fashion trends, housing trends, technology trends, or anything new that we think we needs appeals to us.
+Whether it be fashion trends, housing trends, technology trends, or anything new that we think we need appeals to us.

-Isn’t that crazy how we can get sucked in so easy?
+Isn’t that crazy how we can get sucked in so easily?

-I wrote a post earlier this year about living the simple life to avoid consumer debt and this is exactly what happens.
+I wrote a post earlier this year about living a simple life to avoid consumer debt, which is precisely what happens.

 We fall for buy now pay later, payday loans, and any other gimmicks to help us get what we want.

-This is where you might live a simple life because you refuse to give in to something that you hadn’t planned on getting in the first place.
+You might prefer to live a simple life because you refuse to give in to something that you hadn’t planned on getting in the first place.

 The Simple Life Based On Wealth

-Sure, if you have money to splash and want a huge home with furniture that matches and is special delivery from Italy, go for it.
+Sure, if you have money to splash and want a massive home with furniture that matches and is special delivery from Italy, go for it.

 That might be your simple life based on others in your net worth circle.
 Yes, that’s what I said.

-People live a simple life based on how much money they have.
+People live the simple life based on how much money they have.

 That’s why we often see bigger homes, more cars, second homes, boats, holidays, discreet shopping trips, and so forth.

-Everything we do is either based on living a simple life or a rich life smothered in debt trying to look rich or actually being rich.
+Everything we do revolves around living a simple e life, or a prosperous life smothered in debt, looking rich or being rich.